What children say about EYFS:

 We follow The Early Years Foundation Stage framework which sets the statutory standards for the development, learning and care of children from birth to age 5.
 The framework is split into seven areas, 3 prime areas (which are the necessary skills children need to access) and the 4 specific areas.

-Personal, social and emotional development.
+The prime areas are: Communication and Language, Physical Development, Personal, social and emotional development.

-The specific areas are literacy, mathematics, understanding the world and expressive arts and design.
-Characteristics of Effective Learning run through all areas and look at how a child learns through playing and exploring, active learning and creating and thinking critically.
+Characteristics of Effective learning run through all areas and look at how a child learns through playing and exploring, active learning and creating and thinking critically.
 We teach the skills and knowledge children need through an enquiry approach utilising both the indoor and outdoor learning environments.
-Enquiry questions are exciting and engaging, encouraging children to explore and investigate through observation and play, whilst taking regard of the whole child's development; intellectual, emotional, social, physical and aesthetic.
-We value parental involvement to support learning and assessment.
-Educational visits and visitors enrich the curriculum.
-We teach phonics daily and there are numerous opportunities to write, listen to stories and develop language skills.
-In maths we have used the mastery approach with children developing a deep understanding of numbers and applying their skills to problems and real- life situations.
+Enquiry questions are exciting and engaging, encouraging children to explore and investigate through observation and play, whilst taking regard of the whole child's development; intellectual, emotional, social, physical and aesthetic

 Please click on the links below to view and other useful information: